didivassi/wheel-of-fortune/README.md

 Wheel of fortune is a MindSwap game show created by Manuela Dourado, Filipa Bastos and Diogo Velho.
 This game is an inspired by the Portuguese version hosted by Herman José.
-The game features a competition in which contestants solve word puzzles.
+The game features a competition in which contestants solve word puzzles to win 10000 €, and the money in cash.

 Instructions to start: